-Osmo - It is groundbreaking system that fosters social intelligence and creative thinking by opening up the iPad and iPhone to the endless possibilities of physical play.
+Osmo - It is a groundbreaking system that fosters social intelligence and creative thinking by opening up the iPad and iPhone to the endless possibilities of physical play.

 Dash - Dash is a real robot, charged and ready to play out of the box.
 Responding to voice, navigating objects, dancing, and singing, Dash is the robot you always dreamed of having.
 Use Wonder, Blockly, and other apps to create new behaviors for Dash.